populationgenomics/team-docs/onboarding_documentation/technical_documentation/analyst_tutorial/analyst_tutorial.md

 ```
 **FOR REFERENCE: The above was taken from [this](https://centrepopgen.slack.com/archives/C03FA2M1MR9/p1700020527448029?thread_ts=1699935103.776929&cid=C03FA2M1MR9) Slack thread**

+Note that `create_test_subset.py` script takes `samples` as an input and not `sequencingGroups`. `samples` start with `XPG` while `sequencingGroups` start with `CPG`.

 ## 2. Writing a config file

+Now that we have test data available in the `bioheart-test` bucket, we can begin writing a config file.

-Config files, written in TOML format, are used to specify the parameters of an analysis job for the large cohort pipeline.
+Config files, written in TOML format, are used to specify the parameters of an analysis job for the `large cohort` pipeline.
 They contain all the necessary parameters to run the job, such as images, references, specific stages of the pipeline to run, and the input data.
 You can find a comprehensive description of config files and their usage in the `team-docs` repo [here](https://github.com/populationgenomics/team-docs/blob/13755bd51356b50ce11e6be78a76e53ed0a3ccb1/cpg_utils_config.md).

-Please note that while config files are essential for the large cohort pipeline, they are not required to start the `analysis-runner`, which is a wrapper that can be used independently.
+Please note that while config files are essential for the `large cohort` pipeline, they are not required to start the `analysis-runner`, which is a wrapper that can be used independently.

-When running stages in the large cohort pipeline, there are set config files that are used, one of which is the defaults file you can see [here](https://github.com/populationgenomics/production-pipelines/blob/0bcf9775206f10ee91ac197c8c178f844ecad447/cpg_workflows/defaults.toml).
+When running stages in the `large cohort` pipeline, there are set config files that are used, one of which is the defaults file you can see [here](https://github.com/populationgenomics/production-pipelines/blob/0bcf9775206f10ee91ac197c8c178f844ecad447/cpg_workflows/defaults.toml).
 It's important to understand that this defaults file does not cover all possible parameters.
 It provides a base set of parameters, but it may not include every parameter that could be relevant for your specific analysis.
 User-defined parameters in your specific config file can override these defaults as necessary.
-You can find the default config file for the large cohort pipeline [here](https://github.com/populationgenomics/production-pipelines/blob/main/configs/defaults/large_cohort.toml), where you can see a description of some of the parameters and their uses.
+You can find the default config file for the `large cohort` pipeline [here](https://github.com/populationgenomics/production-pipelines/blob/main/configs/defaults/large_cohort.toml), where you can see a description of some of the parameters and their uses.

-#### Guide: Write a config file
+#### Guide: Writing a config file
 If we want to run the `large cohort `pipeline on the `bioheart-test` dataset, we need to create a config file that is capable of doing this.
 Here's a step-by-step guide on how to do it:

 Since the default config file serves as our base, we only need to define the parameters that deviate from these defaults.
 This includes parameters that are left undefined in the default file due to their dataset-specific nature.
 In this case, we need to specify the input dataset, the sequencing type, and the output version.
-We also need to specify the sequencing groups we want to run on.
-We can do this by creating a new config file specifying the following paramters in the `[workflow]` of the `toml` file:
+We also have the flexibility to specify the sequencing groups we want to run on.

+We can do the above by creating a new config file specifying the following paramters in the `[workflow]` of the `toml` file:

 ```TOML
 [workflow]